rudolf8/apex-for-rocky9/README.md

-# Oracle 23c AI Database Installation Script for Rocky Linux 9
+# Oracle 23AI Free Database Installation Script for Rocky Linux 9

 This project provides a comprehensive bash script to streamline the installation of Oracle 23AI Free Database, Oracle APEX 24, and Oracle ORDS on Rocky Linux 9.
 The script automates the setup process, ensuring a smooth and efficient installation experience.